cernopendata/cms-opendata-guide/docs/analysis/selection/objects/tools.md

 ## 4-vector access functions

-The [Physics Objects page](../objects.md) shows how to access a collection of muons in an EDAnalyzer.
+The previous page shows how to access a collection of muons in an EDAnalyzer.
 The following member functions are available for muons, electrons, photons, tau leptons, and jets.
 We will use the example of a loop over the muon collection shown previously: